iamcco/coc-flutter/README.md

 3. Set the `flutter.sdk.path` config option to the exact path you want to use for your sdk.
    If you have also set the `flutter.sdk.searchPaths` then you can use the `FlutterSdks` list (see below) to see what versions you have installed and set the config option for you. **Note that this means that the `flutter.sdk.path` option will be overriden by this list**

+## Running the app

+When the extension starts and has found an sdk it will request from flutter the available devices.
+The device it will run the app on will be shown in the statusbar and can be changed using the `FlutterDevices` list.
+If you call `flutter.run` with an explicit `-d deviceId` argument then the selected device will be ignored.

+After making sure that the correct device is selected you can run the app by calling the `flutter.run`:
+> :CocCommand flutter.run

+If you want to give arguments to the flutter run command you can simply append them:
+> :CocCommand flutter.run -t lib/main.dart --flavor myflavor

 ## coc-list sources

 - FlutterSdks